chiefabel7/azure-compute-docs/articles/service-fabric/service-fabric-replica-soft-delete.md

 SFX now shows `ToBeRemoved` replicas, along with the time by which they get cleaned up permanently.

   !["To Be Removed" status in Service Fabric Explorer.](./media/service-fabric-replica-soft-delete/service-fabric-explorer-to-be-removed.png)

-## Additional information

-* For more details, please refer to the [release notes](release-notes.md) and updated documentation.
-* RSD works regardless of whether Backup and Restore Service (BRS) is enabled or not.

 ## Next steps